|Nutrition Facts (per serving)|

 Gather the ingredients.

-Prepare popcorn in the microwave, according to package instructions.
-Alternatively, use the stovetop popcorn recipe provided above.
+Prepare popcorn in microwave according to package instructions.
+Alternatively, use stovetop popcorn recipe provided above.

 Pour popped corn into a large serving bowl.

-Place butter in a glass or ceramic container and place in the microwave for 20 seconds (or use the stovetop over low heat).
+Place butter in a glass or ceramic container and place in microwave for 20 seconds (or use stovetop over low heat).
 Stir and reheat for another 20 seconds.
-Do this until the butter has fully melted.
+Do this until butter has fully melted.

-Sprinkle grated cheese over top of the popcorn, drizzle melted butter on top of the cheese, and toss to coat well.
+Sprinkle grated cheese over top of popcorn, drizzle melted butter on top, and toss to coat well.

 In addition to using butter, you can change the fat and use either ghee or coconut oil.
 Olive oil makes for a savory taste, too ,and is especially good if you are using Parmesan cheese, garlic powder, and herbs such as rosemary.

 Once you've exhausted all the savory herbs and spices suggested here, take the popcorn in the direction of dessert.
 Skip the cheese altogether, and use cinnamon sugar to satisfy a sweet tooth without consuming too much sugar.
 Or try vanilla sugar, or infuse some granulated sugar with fall spices such as ground cloves, ginger, and/or allspice.
 Chocolate popcorn can be achieved with some brown sugar and cocoa powder.